llpilla/study-loop-scheduling/README.md

 7. Extend the recursive bipartition algorithm to work with arbitrary numbers of resources, and compare its results to the ones of the other schedulers.

+8. Write Nicol's algorithm and compare it to the previous algorithms.